 Dashi, or bonito stock is the basis of all Japanese cooking.
-Of course, “hondashi” and other instant powdered alternatives exist, but they often contain MSG, and taste instant.
+Of course, instant powdered or liquid alternatives exist, but they often contain MSG, and taste instant.
 Use them if you must, but Kei would rather not know about it.

 Kombu* (seaweed)10 cm; Bonito Shavings 100g; water

-Soak kombu in 3 litres of cold water overnight.
-Take out kombu in the morning, and bring that water to boil.
+Lightly wipe clean kombu, then soak in 3 litres of cold water overnight.
+Take out expanded kombu in the morning, and bring that water to boil.
 When bubbling, place bonito shavings into the water, and turn off the heat straight away.
-Allow the shavings to sink, and strain through cheesecloth.
+Allow the shavings to sink a little, and strain through cloth.

 To cook or not to cook the kombu?